 To the article (access for members under MyGDCh): https://doi.org/10.1002/nadc.20184075056

-Contribution by Goverdhan Mehta, Stephen A. Matlin, Alain Krief and Henning Hopf in the Nachrichten aus der Chemie
+Article by Goverdhan Mehta, Stephen A. Matlin, Alain Krief and Henning Hopf in Nachrichten aus der Chemie

 To the article (access for members under MyGDCh): https://doi.org/10.1002/nadc.20164048006

-Since April 2020, the German Chemical Society has been publishing fact sheets with generally understandable information on relevant topics at www.gdch.de/factsheet.
-To the fact sheet insect proteins: a sustainable diet
+Since April 2020, the German Chemical Society has been publishing fact sheets with easy-to-understand information on relevant topics at www.gdch.de/factsheet.
+To the fact sheet Insect proteins: a sustainable diet

-You can find further articles on the topic of sustainable chemistry in the Nachrichten aus der Chemie and in the GDCh Division of Sustainable Chemistry.
+Further articles on the topic of sustainable chemistry can be found in the Nachrichten aus der Chemie and in the GDCh Division of Sustainable Chemistry.

 ChemRxiv has grown into the premier preprint server for the chemical sciences, with a global audience and a wide array of scholarly content.
 On the service's fifth anniversary, we would like to reflect on the past five years and take a look at what is next for ChemRxiv.
 Contribution from Dr. Benjamin Mudrak, Sara Bosshart, Prof. Dr. Wolfram Koch, Allison Leung, Dr. Donna Minton, Dr. Mitsuo Sawamoto and Sarah Tegen in Applied Chemistry/Int.
 Edition (Free Access)